Muadh-Adekunle-Monsuru/University-Notes/CPS 207/MACHINE INSTRUCTIONS.md

 - Configuration Registers

 ### The CPU
    - It is the brain of the processor.
 All execution and computation of instructions occurs in it.
-It is subdivided into three parts:
+Connected together by ==internal buses== It is subdivided into three parts:
 		- Arithmetic and Logic Unit (ALU)
 		- Control Unit (CU)
-		- Set or registers
+		- Set of registers

      - The ALU performs logic, shift, and arithmetic operations on the data.
 		- **Logic Operations:** They include, NOT, AND, OR etc.
 		- **Shift Operations:** Shift bit patterns to the left or right
 		- **Arithmetic Operations:** Involves adding, subtracting, multiplying numbers.
 ##### The Registers
   Registers are fast stand-alone storage locations the hold data temporarily.
+They can be 8 bits, 16, 32, 64.
 Examples of registers:
 	- **Data Registers:** Register inside CPU to speed up their operations
 	- **Instruction Registers:** Stores the instructions to be carried out